Kashinoga/hello-comma-website/content/kb/Git/sign-the-guestbook.md

         ```
    2. Type: `ls`, you should see: `total 0`, indicating that the directory is empty

+8. Create a GitHub account
-8. Go to: https://github.com/, create an account, and login
+   - Go to: https://github.com/, create an account, and login
+9. Set your GitHub email
-9. While on GitHub: go to Settings > Emails > Add email address, and setup your email
+   - While on GitHub: go to Settings > Emails > Add email address, and setup your email
 10. Verify your email address
 11. In "Primary email address," select the email you just verified
 12. Select the option to "Keep my email address private," which will assign you a GitHub email: copy this email
+13. Set your global Git username

-13. Prepare, paste, and enter the following
+    - Prepare, paste, and enter the following

     `git config user.name "USERNAME"`

     - `USERNAME` can be anything, though it might help to set it as your GitHub username

+14. Set your global Git email

-14. In the terminal: prepare (replace `YOUR_GITHUB_EMAIL`), paste, and enter the following
+    - In the terminal: prepare (replace `YOUR_GITHUB_EMAIL`), paste, and enter the following

     `git config --global user.email "YOUR_GITHUB_EMAIL@github.com"`